Cranberry Baseball League

 3. The Third Time a player, coach, or manager is ejected from a game, the team will be fined $50 and the player, coach, or manager will be suspended for the rest of the season.
 If he desires to play, coach, or manage the following season, the team that he wishes to participate for must apply for re-instatement to the league and said application must be approved by a majority of the voting members.

-5. If a player or coach has physically abused an umpire, he will be suspended for the next three games, following notification from the Commissioner or President.
+5. If a player or coach has physically abused an umpire, he will be suspended for the next three games, following notification from the President.
 Additional sanctions may be assessed.
 A second incident of any type of physical abuse shall result in the suspension of that player for the remainder of the season.
 If he desires to play the following season, the team that he wishes to play for must apply for re-instatement to the league and said application must be approved by a majority of the voting members.

 All ejections and fines can be appealed.
-The appeal will be heard by the Commissioner, President, Team Representative, and the Umpire in Chief.
+The appeal will be heard by the President, Team Representative, and the Umpire in Chief.
 All fines can be rescinded or reduced at their discretion.
 [Back To Top]

 Conduct Rules

 Section J: LANGUAGE: Players must refrain from using vile and profane language.
 In general, it is expected that players will be under control and not use obscenities.
 It is further expected that the manager will control the language used by their teams.
-The standard for the League is that if, in the umpire's judgement, inappropriate language can be heard by a fan in the stands, that player will be ejected.
+The standard for the League is that if, in the umpire's judgment, inappropriate language can be heard by a fan in the stands, that player will be ejected.
 If the player does not leave the field immediately or if he persists in using foul language, the manager will also be ejected.
 If the situation continues to persist, the umpire will forfeit the game to the other team.
 [Back To Top]

 Section K: FIGHTING & PHYSICAL ABUSE OF OFFICIALS: Any physical confrontation with opposing players or officials- including pushing, shoving, striking with arms, hands, legs, feet or equipment or attempt to make such physical contact- will result in the following penalties: